 Your cart is currently empty!

 We are rapidly losing recreational opportunities across the west.
 I am not asking for your money.
 Nor am I asking you to attend any meetings or submit comments on a terrible land-use issue.
-We are reaching out to you to gain support and send a message to our Congressmen.
+We are reaching out to you to gain support and send a message to our Members of Congress.
 It’s time to take this to Washington for a real solution.
 Please keep reading…

-Let’s face it, This is no longer about our backcountry roads.
+Let’s face it, this is no longer about our backcountry roads.
 The call for the decommissioning of hiking trails and developed campsites has begun.
 It’s now time for every man and woman to get involved.
-If we don’t take action soon, it’s likely the legacy our founding fathers left behind will disappear in the name of environmental regulation.
+If we don’t take action soon, it’s likely the legacy our founders left behind will disappear in the name of environmental regulation.
 Many of the places I visited as a child are no longer accessible.
 I fear the same for my children.
-I can’t help to wonder what we will lose next?
+I can’t help to wonder what we will lose next.

 It seems like the outdoor community has given up.
 Everyone knows our comments won’t stop federal land managers from doing what they want.
 We submit them anyway because we feel the need to be involved.
 I come to you today with a proven remedy.
 Forget the comments and meetings.
 Complying with the “rule” isn’t the answer.
 To find the answer, you need to look in the mirror.
 You are the one who has the power to send a striking message to Washington and change everything.
 This is why I am bringing you this message today.